includeJS/includeJS/src/notes/spanish-fluency-01.md

 Blah.
 Okay, that's done.

 **Disclaimer**: I should first say that before this, my Spanish could be described as super elementary.
 I did do a bunch of Duolingo way back when that didn't stick.
-I also picked up some from listening to Valerie talk to her family, some from watching movies or series, some from randomly studying some.
+I also picked up some from listening to Valerie talk to her family, some from watching movies or series, some from randomly studying.

 So in terms of language tests, I would describe it as reading level A2, listening A2, writing A1, and speaking A1.